 Avoid alcohol and drugs

 - Go to all your antenatal appointments and scans so midwives can check your baby’s growth and development.
-They’ll also test for signs of conditions that can affect mums, such as pre-eclampsia, which have been associated with stillbirth.
+They will also check your blood pressure for signs of conditions such as pre-eclampsia, which has been associated with stillbirth.